chenenaoui/ETL_kubernetes/README.md

 ## B. Running the ETL Pipeline and API Locally

-Docker Compose simplifies the orchestration of your application's containers.
-It is used to define and run multi-container Docker applications.
-The configuration is specified in a `docker-compose.yml` file.
-To run the ETL pipeline and API locally, follow these steps:
+Utilizing Docker Compose simplifies the orchestration of your application's containers.
+It is used to define and run multi-container Docker applications, with configuration specified in a `docker-compose.yml` file.
+Follow these steps:

-1. Start the Docker containers:
+1. **Start the Docker containers:**

     ```bash
     docker-compose up -d